 Dependent family members whose visa is based on relationship to an Essential Skills Work Visa applicant will not have to provide police certificates (from home and third countries) or updated medical certificates if they have provided these with a previous visa application.
 Similar police certificate concessions have also been awarded to Regional Seasonal Employment Visa holders.

 Non-Pacific RSE workers can be employed under the scheme where there is no pre - existing relationship with the RSE recognized employer.
 Those already holding an RSE visa can apply for an extension beyond the usual maximum period of stay.

 Other specific changes and additions have been made to Immigration rules during August 2021, including who may be considered for the grant of a border exception for entry to New Zealand, namely in health-related vocations, sporting and cultural events of significance, major infrastructure projects, Government supported activities and deep-sea fishing crews.

 New Zealand’s Prime Minister, Rt.
 Hon.
 Jacinda Ardern, has announced a framework geared toward opening New Zealand’s borders whilst in the midst of the COVID - 19 pandemic.

 The experienced and knowledgeable team of Advisers at Professional Visa Solutions has produced an exclusive “one-stop-shop” article which covers everything you need to know, including advice on how to best plan for and take advantage of this announcement.

-Click this link to easily book a free consultation with an experienced Immigration Adviser from Professional Visa Solutions: https://provisas.co.nz/free-consultation/
+Click this link to easily Book a consultation with an experienced Immigration Adviser from Professional Visa Solutions: https://provisas.co.nz/book-a-consultation/